 Hulu and Max anime libraries

 Hulu has a modest but real anime library (notably the simulcast rights to a handful of titles including the simulcast of Bleach: Thousand-Year Blood War).
-Hulu's 30-day free trial (covered on the Hulu free trial page) is the longest trial in major US streaming and gives access to its anime tier inside the broader subscription.
-For an anime fan who also wants the Hulu on-demand catalogue, the 30-day trial is the best single deal in streaming.
+Hulu discontinued its standalone 30-day free trial in June 2026 (covered on the Hulu free trial page), so to sample its anime library inside the broader subscription you now pay from day one ($11.99/mo with Ads) or rely on a carrier perk such as T-Mobile's Hulu on Us.
+With Hulu's trial gone, Amazon Prime's 30-day trial is now the longest single trial in major US streaming.

-Max carries a handful of Studio Ghibli films (Spirited Away, My Neighbor Totoro, Princess Mononoke, Howl's Moving Castle and others under the HBO Max licensing deal that closed in 2020).
+HBO Max carries a handful of Studio Ghibli films (Spirited Away, My Neighbor Totoro, Princess Mononoke, Howl's Moving Castle and others under the licensing deal that began in 2020).
 The Studio Ghibli catalogue is a meaningful draw for one-time viewers but not a replacement for a Crunchyroll-style ongoing anime subscription.
-Max's 7-day trial is covered on the Max free trial page.
+Note that HBO Max no longer offers a free trial -- see the HBO Max page for the cheapest ways to watch.

 How to stack anime trials sensibly

-A practical anime-trial stacking sequence for a new viewer in 2026: Start with Crunchyroll's 14-day trial during a season transition (the start of January, April, July or October when new simulcasts launch).
-Follow the first two episodes of every current-season simulcast that interests you.
+A practical anime-trial stacking sequence for a new viewer in 2026: Start with Crunchyroll's 7-day trial during a season transition (the start of January, April, July or October when new simulcasts launch).
+Follow the opening episodes of every current-season simulcast that interests you.
 Move to the HIDIVE 7-day trial for the next week, with a watch list of HIDIVE-exclusive titles pre-loaded.
-That is 21 days of free streaming and a real evaluation of both services' catalogues.
+That is 14 days of free streaming and a real evaluation of both services' catalogues.

 From there decide whether either or both earn the $7.99 to $11.99 monthly fee for your viewing habits.
 Most anime fans who watch more than one or two current-season simulcasts will find Crunchyroll's annual price ($79.99 for the year) is the cheapest reasonable option.
 Tubi and RetroCrush remain useful permanent free backups for older content.
-The Hulu 30-day trial separately is worth taking once if you also want the broader on-demand TV library.
+Hulu no longer has a standalone trial as of June 2026, so the broader on-demand TV library now means paying from day one or using a carrier perk.

 Frequently asked questions